SAP/abap-file-formats/docs/languages.md

 ## Supported languages for the Original Language field

 The following table shows all currently supported languages (BCP47 format) for the `originalLanguage` field and their corresponding SAP2 language code.
+The list of supported languages is based on [SAP Note 73606 - Supported Languages and Code Pages](https://launchpad.support.sap.com/#/notes/73606).

 | Language                    | BCP47   | SAP2 |
 |-----------------------------|---------|------|